-Family Planning Services are covered on a voluntary basis.
 Covered Services for Family Planning include:

-- 1. Medical history review. - 2.
-Physical examinations. - 3.
-Laboratory tests related to physical examinations. - 4.
-Contraceptive counseling. - 5.
-Barrier methods include male and female condoms (Rx required from Provider, limited to 30 per month), diaphragm with spermicide, sponge with spermicide, cervical cap with spermicide and spermicide alone. - 6.
-FDA approved contraception, as follows: birth control; intrauterine devices (IUD); hormone contraceptive injections; inserted contraceptive devices; and implanted contraceptive devices.
-Oral contraceptives include the pill (combined pill and extended/continuous use), the mini pill (Progestin only), patch, vaginal contraceptive ring and shot/injections after appropriate counseling has been provided. - 7.
-Emergency contraception, the morning after pill. - 8.
-FDA-approved tubal ligation. - 9.
-Vasectomy and services related to this procedure. - 10.
-Prescription Drug contraceptives.
+- 1. Medical history review.

+- 2. Physical examinations.

+- 3. Laboratory tests related to physical examinations.

+- 4. Contraceptive counseling.

+- 5. All FDA-approved contraception methods are covered without cost sharing as outlined at www.fda.gov.
+(See Contraception section, above.)
+This benefit contains both pharmaceutical and medical methods, including: - a.
+Intrauterine devices (IUD), including insertion and removal; - b.
+Barrier methods including: male and female condoms (Rx required from Provider, limited to 30 per month), diaphragm with spermicide, sponge with spermicide, cervical cap with spermicide and spermicide alone; - c.
+Oral contraceptives including the pill (combined pill and extended/continuous use), and the mini pill (Progestin only), patch; - d.
+Other hormonal contraceptives, including inserted and implanted contraceptive devices, hormone contraceptive injections and the vaginal contraceptive ring; - e.
+Emergency contraception(the morning after pill); - f.
+Prescription based sterilization procedures for women; and - g.
+FDA-approved tubal ligation. - 6.
+Vasectomy and services related to this procedure. - 7.
+For Prescription Drug contraceptives.

-Please Note: The following requirements must be met for prescription birth control to be covered at 100%: (1) the drug is generic; or (2) the drug is a brand name drug and (a) a generic version is not available or (b) the generic version is medically inappropriate, as determined by your health care provider.
+Please note: The following requirements must be met for prescription birth control to be covered at 100%: (1) the drug is generic; or (2) the drug is a brand name drug and (a) a generic version is not available or (b) the generic version is medically inappropriate, as determined by your health care provider.